Financial Aid Terms and Conditions

 Eligibility Status

-Satisfactory: Satisfactory status is achieved when all criteria explained above are being met or when a student is meeting the requirements established under an individual academic action plan.
+Satisfactory: Satisfactory status is achieved when all criteria explained above are being met.

 Financial Aid Warning: A student on Financial Aid Warning may receive Title IV funds (possibly lose other assistance) for one payment period.
 During this payment period, the student must meet the required standards to avoid Financial Aid Suspension.